Skip to main content

 IN THE HOUSE OF REPRESENTATIVES

-Mr. Kincaid of Washington introduced the following bill; which was referred to the Committee on the Judiciary and in addition to the Committee on Education and the Workforce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned
+Mr. Kincaid of Washington introduced the following bill, which was referred to the Committee on the Judiciary and, in addition, to the Committee on Education and the Workforce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.

-To prohibit the marriage of individuals under the age of 18, and for other purposes.
+A BILL to prohibit the marriage of individuals under the age of 18, and for other purposes.

 Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled,